 Table of Contents

 Tramp oil is an undesirable phase of hydrocarbon oil contaminant found in machining coolants and washer fluids.
-This floating oil is a by-product of industrial machining operations that contaminates the water-based coolant.
+This floating oil is a by-product of industrial machining operations contaminating the water-based coolant.
+Tramp oil removal from machining coolants is critical to the maintenance of coolants.

 The various components of machine tools leak operating oil that mix with the machine coolant.
 These could be way oil, spindle oil, gear oil, etc. Another source of oil is the anti-rust coating on the raw metal used in the machining process.